-Individuals providing PSS must operate under the administrative oversight of a licensed and accredited LGE.
+Individuals providing PSS must operate under the administrative oversight of a licensed and accredited LGE or an OAAS certified PSH provider agency.

-A CPSS must meet the following qualifications:
+RPSS must meet the following qualifications:

-- Must have lived experience with a mental illness and/or substance use challenge or condition; - Must be at least 21 years of age; - Must have a high school diploma or GED. - Must successfully complete an OBH approved peer training program prior to providing peer support services.
-Training must provide the CPSS with a basic set of competencies necessary to perform the peer support function.
-Successful completion requires obtaining the minimum qualifying score or better on required knowledge and skill assessments;

-- Effective on or after February 1, 2021, individuals rendering PSS services must have the minimum qualifications of being at least 21 years of age, possess a high school diploma or GED, successfully completed the LDH/OBH approved training for CPSS, received 25 hours of documented clinical Supervision in Core Competencies, and be in good standing with documenting and submitting annual continuing education units.
+- 1. Must have lived experience with a mental illness and/or substance use challenge or condition; - 2.
+Must be at least 21 years of age; - 3.
+Must have a high school diploma or GED; - 4.
+Must successfully complete an LDH/OBH approved peer training program prior to providing peer support services.
+Training must provide RPSS with a basic set of competencies necessary to perform the peer support function.
+Successful completion requires obtaining the minimum qualifying score or better on required knowledge and skill assessments; - 5.
+Effective on or after February 1, 2021, individuals rendering PSS services must have the minimum qualifications of being at least 21 years of age, possess a high school diploma or GED, successfully completed the LDH/OBH approved training for RPSS, received 25 hours of documented clinical Supervision in Core Competencies, and be in good standing with documenting and submitting annual continuing education units.
 Individuals already providing PSS services for a licensed and accredited agency and who do not possess the 25 hours of documented clinical supervision in Core Competencies and have met all other minimum qualifications prior to February 1, 2021, may continue to provide PSS for the same licensed and accredited provider agency.
-Prior to the individual rendering PSS for a different provider agency, the individual must meet the minimum requirements in effect as of February 1, 2021. - Must be certified by an OBH approved certification organization; - Must maintain and adhere to continuing education standards as defined in this manual; - Must have at least twelve (12) months of continuous recovery, which is demonstrated by a lifestyle and decisions supporting an individual's overall wellness and recovery.
-Through the Recovery Support Strategic Initiative, SAMHSA has delineated four major dimensions that support a life in recovery: - Health Overcoming or managing one's disease(s) or symptoms, and for everyone in recovery, making informed, healthy choices that support physical and emotional wellbeing; - Home A stable and safe place to live; - Purpose Meaningful daily activities, such as a job, school, volunteerism, family caretaking, or creative endeavors, and the independence, income and resources to participate in society; and - Community Relationships and social networks that provide support, friendship, love, and hope;
+Prior to the individual rendering PSS for a different provider agency, the individual must meet the minimum requirements in effect as of February 1, 2021; - 6.
+Must be recognized by an OBH approved certification organization; - 7.
+Must maintain and adhere to continuing education standards as defined in this manual chapter;